-DBMaker will ignore all errors found in the definition file.
+DBMaker ignores errors found in the definition file.
 For example, if [BEGIN] is lost, DBMaker will always use the default sorting order for all characters.
-If the same character appears two or more times, only the first one will be processed; other characters will be ignored.
+If the same character appears two or more times, only the first one will be processed; other characters are ignored.
 The database administrator should check the sort order behavior carefully to see if it is correct after creating a database.